zitadel/zitadel/docs/docs/guides/migrate/users.md

 ## Migrate secrets

 Besides user data you need to migrate secrets, such as password hashes, OTP seeds, and public keys for passkeys (FIDO2).
+The snippets in the sections below are parts from the bulk import endpoint, to clarify how the different objects can be imported.

 ### Passwords